 The Junior Program is run in the afternoons, Monday through Friday for 8 weeks during the school vacation period.
 For more information, please see the Junior Program page.

 Towel service is offered.
 Small hand towels can be taken with you to the court, and larger towels are available in clubhouse locker rooms for showering.
-Used towels can be placed in the baskets provided either by our reception area or in the locker rooms.
 Please bring your own towels for the pool, and refrain from bringing clubhouse towels with you to the pool area.

 Coffee service is offered at the clubhouse.

 Drinking water is provided on the clubhouse porch.
 No water is offered on the courts at this time.
 Please remember to bring your reusable water bottle and fill up before heading out to play.
 If you forgot your water bottle, please ask for a water bottle at the Pro Shop.

 The BBQ Grills are available for the membership to use and are located on the deck and at the pool.
 Reservations for group use can be made in YourCourts up to 14 days in advance.
 Please see Court Reservations for more information.
 Please use respectively and be sure to clean and cover when finished.

 Racket stringing is provided by our resident pro Mike Tasi.
 Rackets can be dropped off at the Pro Shop and payment can be made by cash, check or Venmo payable to Mike Tasi.

 The Pro Shop offers cans of tennis balls, logo-wear and other tennis apparel, accessories including grips, dampeners, sweatbands, hats and visors for sale.

 For payment, we accept cash, check and all major credit cards.
 Members can store their card on file for their convenience or request an invoice be sent via email for any charges due.